Skip to main content

 But let me say this to the questioning masses out there.
 There are very few, if any, people out there that I can say deserve this more than these guys do.
 Not because of a sense of entitlement, but because they've worked their tails off for it.
 Jake has pretty much dedicated his whole life to the hunt.
 Rob almost has.
 Steve spent years researching the parks in Saint Paul, writing and updating his beloved treasure hunter's guide.
 To those who say that their presence in the hunt is detracting from the family aspect of the hunt, Jake and Rob are bringing their kids into the hunt as soon as they reasonably can, creating the next generation of treasure hunters, just as those of us with older kids have done before them.

 Someone on one of the boards somewhere noted that Steve started looking this year the day before the hunt started, and wondered how you can do that.
 Its really easy.
 He got in his car and started driving to parks.
 Its called scouting.
 Professional sports teams aren't put on the spot making their picks on draft day; they go scouting.
 They're evaluating potential players for skills they're looking for and whether the player would be a good fit for a team.
-In the hunt,,scouting involves checking out park conditions; things like snow cover and recent changes are at the top of the list.
+In the hunt, scouting involves checking out park conditions; things like snow cover and recent changes are at the top of the list.
 Apart from the times it was found by a spontaneous hunter, I'd bet a lot of finders in the last couple of decades have spent a lot of time doing just that.
 And we know Steve's been "scouting" for nearly 20 years.

 For a good deal of us, this treasure hunt is a passion.
 Look at this site.
 When it started out in 1998, it existed solely because of the Pioneer Press hunt.
 We've greatly expanded our scope since then.
 Today, in addition to clues for mock hunts, this site collects clues on at least 45 different local hunts around the Twin Cities and in greater Minnesota and Western Wisconsin.
 And people in this group have found several of them.
 Just look at the Hall of Fame: 28 finds.
 And all the information we can gather is right here.
 Available for free for anyone who wants to check it out.
 That information will always be freely available.
 What's not free is the discussion board site that the Cooler Crew uses.
 It's at a site called ableminds, a site which hosts many more discussion groups than just the Cooler Crew.
 They are the ones that charge a fee to post.
 As a group we have decided to allow access, even read-only access, only to those people who have chosen to support the site we post at, because page views aren't free.
 At some point in the near future we hope to have our discussion boards integrated into this site.
 At that point, I may set up a donation portal because I'll have to move the site into the cloud from my basement, but the content here will still be available gratis.
 How we'll handle the discussion boards is a question that will be answered at that time.

-I don't know how may times I've said it in the past, nor do I know how many more times I'll say it in the future, but for a not insignificant number of people in the Cooler Crew, the treasure of friendship outweighs the treasure of the medallion.
+I don't know how many times I've said it in the past, nor do I know how many more times I'll say it in the future, but for a not insignificant number of people in the Cooler Crew, the treasure of friendship outweighs the treasure of the medallion.
 Maybe its easy for me to say that since I've never found the thing.
 But I know several people who have said that exact same thing or something similar.

 The Pioneer Press this year ran an article on balancing camaraderie and competition during the hunt.
 Apart from the professor at the U and a former PP staff writer, the only people quoted in the article are Cooler Crew.
 I can only speculate that the reason for this is that no one else answered the open call for comments.
 When you read that article, you learn that while the Cooler Crew is all about the hunt, we're about a lot more than just the hunt.
 It should come as no surprise that if and when one of us finds the treasure, more of us are nearby when it happens.
 Why?
 Because coming full-circle, the greatest treasure a lot of us have found has been a good number of friendships that exist far longer than a mere 12 days a year.
 And because they exist for more than just 12 days a year, we're bound to be even tighter during those 12 days a year.